tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/06. Local database settings/geolocation-api-library.md

 title: Local database settings
 ---

-[IP Geo Block][IP-Geo-Block] has multi source of geolocation database not only via internet but also on site DBs that are distributed from [Maxmind][Maxmind] and [IP2location][IP2location].
-These on site DBs are managed by the dedicated class libraries named [IP Geo API][GitGeoAPI] which has been separately developed as an another project.
+This plugin has multiple IP address geolocation databases distributed by [Maxmind][Maxmind] and [IP2location][IP2location].
+Utilizing multiple data sources is an important mechanism that can complement each other when data is missing.
+These databases are managed by the Geolocation API library named [IP Geo API][GitGeoAPI] which which has been separately developed as an another project.

-### Location of IP Geo API ###
+### Geolocation API Library ###

-IP Geo API can be installed one of the following folders:
+IP Geo API can be installed with the geolocation databases in one of the following directories:

 1. `/wp-content/ip-geo-api/`
 2. `/wp-content/uploads/ip-geo-api/`
 3. `/wp-content/plugins/ip-geo-block/ip-geo-api/`

-Its location depends on the permission of your WordPress tree.
-Actual location can be found at "**Local database settings**" section.
-If you find it to be the 3rd one, please consider to change to another location, because at every time this plugin updates, files in it will be removed.
+The actual storage location depends on the permission setting of the WordPress tree.
+If you find it’s 3. then it is necessary to adjust the permissions so that it becomes 1 or 2. to prevent the geolocation databases being removed on updating this plugin.

 ![Local database settings]({{ '/img/2017-03/LocalDatabaseSettings.png' | prepend: site.baseurl }}
  "Local database settings"